systemli/ansible-role-prosody/README.md

 Install and maintain [Prosody](http://prosody.im/) from offical repo with Ansible.
-Per default, this role also installs monit and munin-node to monitor Prosody.
+Per default, this role also installs munin-node to monitor Prosody.
 Tested with Molecule, Docker, Vagrant and TravisCI.

 Requirements